64kramsystem/zfs-installer/README.md

 - then type `sudo -- bash -c "$(curl -L https://git.io/JelI5)"`.

 the rest is the same as the generic procedure.

+### Issues/unsupported systems

+As of Feb/2020, Debian 10.x does not install stably on Virtualbox 6.x (but works fine on VMWare 15.5).
+For unclear reasons, the EFI partition is not recognized unless the live CD is left in the virtual reader when rebooting after the installation (!).

+The Ubuntu Server alternate (non-live) version is not supported, as it's based on the Busybox environment, which lacks several tools used in the installer (apt, rsync...).

 ### Unattended installations